makerbot/mw-scons-tools/scons_condensed_readme.md

 Scons reads through your SConstruct & Sconscripts and builds a dependency tree before it actually tries to create anything.
 In general, when writing your own build steps, do the scons-y thing and make sure the work is done at dependency tree execution (not creation) time.

+When using scons build-in builders, the scons doc says that they are all *potentially* available out of the box.
+If you find one that throws an error when you try to use it, it may actually be in your scons source tree, just not on the environment.
+Try grepping around for it.
+For example, to use the Substfile and Textfile builders you have to specify the 'textfile' tool to actually use them, even though the docs don't mention it.

 ## Basic Components